ABAT® Supervision Requirements

 Supervision Hours

-Each ABAT is required to meet with his or her supervisor for 5% of the time they provide behavior analytic services every 3-month period.
-Supervision may be done remotely, using a HIPAA compliant video conferencing program; however, one session must be one-to-one in person or live (remotely) for a minimum of 1 hour.
+Each ABAT is required to meet with his or her supervisor monthly for 5% of the total time they provide behavior analytic services.
+Supervision may be done remotely, using software that meets privacy requirements such as HIPAA-compliant video conferencing program; however, one of the contacts must be in-person or live via video conferencing for a minimum of 1 (one) hour.
 50% of supervision hours may occur in a group setting.
+Group participant totals for each setting are at the discretion of the supervisor.

 Supervision Activity